HurricaneJames/rex/README.md

     });
     ```

-5. `npm test`
+5. Run tests with `npm test`.

+Now it is possible to run Jest based tests, `require()` CommonJS packages, and inject React via Rails views.

 Gotchas with jQuery and other Gem-based Assets
 ==============================================
 The basic Rails application uses the `jquery-rails` gem. `jquery-rails` has the same problem with `require('jquery')` that `react-rails` has with `require('react')`.
 This will be a problem with any application that adds assets via gems and tries to use both `//= require` and `require()` for that asset.
-Fortunately, jQuery is resilient to multiple includes, so the biggest concern is bloat.
+Fortunately, jQuery is resilient to multiple includes, so the only real concern is bloat.

 The maintainers of `browserify-rails` know about the [problem](https://github.com/browserify-rails/browserify-rails/issues/9).
-Hopefully, they come up with a solution.
+Hopefully, a solution is found soon.
 In the mean time, one potential solution is to remove the `jquery-rails` gem, `//= require jquery` and `//= require jquery_ujs`.
-A better solution would be to add jQuery to `application.js` the way react.js is added to `components.js`.
+Another solution, if your project needs these gems, is to add jQuery to `application.js` the way react.js is added to `components.js`.

 ```javascript
 //= require self